aawudu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Write a script that prints the absolute path name of the current working directory.
+Path-directory command: Write a script that prints the absolute path name of the current working directory.

+1-listit: Display contents list of current directory